Comprehensive Care of the Older Adult Conference

 The Goal Need for Program

-The recently released 2nd edition of the NSQHS Standards (2018) includes the concept of comprehensive care.
+The recently released, 2nd edition of the NSQHS Standards (2018) includes the concept of comprehensive care.
 This concept of care has emerged in response to identified gaps and will likely drive health policies for the next several decades.
-Such patient-centred care requires a holistic approach that goes beyond the disease process and demands that health providers consider and respond to the complex needs of their patients/residents, as well as the communities that are touched by them.
+Such patient centred care requires a holistic approach that goes beyond the disease process demanding health providers consider and respond to the complex needs of their patients / residents and the communities that are touched by them.
 As people are more likely to require comprehensive care as they age it is incumbent on all staff to be properly equipped to provide comprehensive care and ensure they comply with Standard 5 in order to achieve best patient/resident outcomes.

 Purpose of Program

-The purpose of this two-day conference is to refresh and realign knowledge in order to confidently provide comprehensive care to older adults to achieve desired health outcomes.
+The purpose of this two-day conference is to refresh and realign knowledge so as to confidently provide comprehensive care to older adults so as to achieve desired health outcomes.

 Your learning outcomes: